-This is the intake paperwork you'll fill out when you visit Texas Wesleyan's Community Counseling Center.
+This is the intake paperwork you'll fill out when you visit Texas Wesleyan University Community Counseling Center.

 If the client is a minor, or a minor will be present in a family session, the form below needs to be filled out)

 For Intakes in Spanish (Ingestas en español):

-The following are scheduled days the Community Counseling Center will be closed for Summer and Fall 2018 Semesters.
+The following are scheduled days the Texas Wesleyan University Community Counseling Center will be closed for 2019.